Active Lives Survey

 The Active Lives Adult Survey breaks down the activity levels across the country, down to Unitary Authority level, and also provides data on the types of activity people take part in.
 The survey provides information on Volunteering levels, and information on how sport and physical activity also impacts on mental wellbeing and loneliness.

-Active Lives Adults November 2018-19 - National Headlines
+Active Lives Adults May 2020 - 21 - National Headlines

-West of England Headlines
+West of England Headlines May 2020 - 21

 A table for the latest data can be found here